tenlevels/spruce/README.md

 Please enjoy this limited TL edition of spruce.
 My device has this exact set up. :)

-UPDATE: After 1,000 downloads I have removed the TL edition.
+UPDATE TL EDITION IS (SOLD OUT): After 1,000 downloads I have removed the TL edition.
 If you missed it... maybe ask around.
 Cheers.

 **SPRUCE 2.0 AVAILABLE HERE**
 visit https://github.com/spruceUI/spruceOS - SundownerSport has the keys now